 Our Drupal Experience

-Our Philadelphia-based team of Drupal developers have been working with Drupal for nearly 5 years.
-Our work has been featured on the Drupal.org homepage, our Drupal developers have submitted patches and modules to the Drupal core code, we've spoken at various Drupal events around the country, and we help organize Drupaldelphia, Philadelphia's annual Drupal conference.
+Our Philadelphia-based team of developers have been working with Drupal for as long as anyone in the business.
+Our work has been featured on the Drupal.org homepage, we have submitted patches and modules to the core code, we've spoken at various Drupal events around the country, and we help organize Drupaldelphia, the conference held in Philadelphia each year.
 Additionally, we are partnered with Acquia, and have extensive experience deploying and managing sites on the Acquia Network.

 Below are links to conference talks and presentations we've given at various Drupal Conferences: